truest.me

 What it's like to be a Purveyor

-A typical day mixes supplier work with customer relationships — pitching products, managing accounts, and handling deliveries or quality issues.
+Workdays mix supplier work with customer relationships — pitching products, managing accounts, and handling deliveries or quality issues.
+The work is relationship-driven on both sides — both suppliers and commercial customers expect personal attention.

 Collaboration involves suppliers, commercial customers, and internal operations or drivers.
-What's harder than expected is balancing supplier relationships with customer demands — both sides have legitimate needs that don't always align.
+What's harder than expected is balancing supplier relationships with customer demands — both sides have legitimate needs that don't always align, and the purveyor lives in the middle.

 AchievementModerate